Spacexplorer11/Space_Dodge/README.md

 > If you are on windows, please run `python` on its own in the terminal/command prompt and install python from the microsoft store as well
 2. Download the latest release [here](https://github.com/spacexplorer11/Space_Dodge/releases/latest/download/Space_Dodge.zip)
 3. Extract/unzip the file to a desired location.
 4. Navigate to the folder where you extracted the files.
-Find main.py ( it is inside Space_Dodge-main/space_dodge/ )
+Find main.py (it is inside the space_dodge folder)
 >[!Note]
 > The script will automatically create a venv (virtual environment) in the same folder as the main.py file.
 > This avoids breaking system Python or relying on global packages.